 I mean, it doesn’t close up shop or shut it doors on me or to visual enjoyment.
 The garden centers may need to stand idle a portion of each year, but not the landscape itself.
 And so, stubbornly and defiantly over a period of 25 years, at first accidentally and lately more intentionally as my knowledge has grown, I suppose I have made a garden for 365 days.
-Good thing I did, since I now live in it year-round, having left my career and the city after more than 20 years as a weekender in the Hudson Valley-Berkshires area of New York and Massachusetts.
+Good thing I did, since I now live in it year-round, having left my career and the city in late 2007 after more than 20 years as a weekender in the Hudson Valley-Berkshires area of New York and Massachusetts.

 TO MAKE A YEAR-ROUND GARDEN was not my plan, or at least not a conscious one I could have explained when I began digging holes on an overgrown, bramble-infested bit of Columbia County, New York, land with little more to recommend it horticulturally beyond a half-dozen very old apples and a pair of ancient lilacs.
 My 365-day garden style was actually a happy side effect—a total serendipity—precipitated by my love of birds.